Mathu-lmn/rpemotes_old/README.md

 - Thank you to [VNSIanims](https://discord.gg/cTNrjYSXXG) for the custom animations and partnership

+- Thank you to [PNWParksFan](https://www.gta5-mods.com/users/PNWParksFan) for the custom props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏